Sovereign Gold Bond vs Physical Gold: What Should You Invest In?

 You can invest in SGBs through online platforms as well as offline.
 The official websites and apps of nationalised and private banks and stock exchanges offer the facility of online account opening and investment.

-Collateral for availing loan
+Collateral for availing of a loan

 SGBs can be used as collateral for availing loans.
-You can avail loans based on the “loan to value” ratio set by respective banks.
+You can avail of loans based on the “loan to value” ratio set by respective banks.

 Also Read: How to Take a Loan Against PF?